stijn-dejongh/lovecraft_public_domain/raw_converts/soidd.md

    "Innsmouth?
 Well, it's a queer kind of a town down at the mouth of the Manuxet.
 It used to be almost a city--quite a seaport before the War of 1812--but the place has all gone to pieces in the last hundred years or so.
-There's no railroad--the B &amp; M never went through there, and the branch line from Rowley was given up years ago.
+There's no railroad--the B & M never went through there, and the branch line from Rowley was given up years ago.
 More empty houses than there are people, I guess, and no business to speak of.
 Everybody trades either here or in Arkham or Ipswich.
 At one time they had quite a number of mills there, but nothing's left now but one jewellery refinery.